pierlui92/Shooting-Labels/README.md

 Load the new mesh by clicking the "Load New Mesh" Button or if the mesh is already loaded start a new game by clicking "New Session".
 To learn the controls you can use the "Tutorial".
 When you finish labeling you can choose between "Save", and continue the project later (choose Load Last Save in the Main Menu), or "Export", in order to export your files.
 If you choose "Save", your files will be stored in "unity/Assets/Data/Saves".
 If you choose "Export" you will find your files in "unity/Assets/Data/Export".

+## Aknowlodgments

+We gratefully thank _Consorzio T3Lab_ for their fundings.